MMunim90/student-life-client/README.md

 ### Home Page (unique feature)
 ![Home Page](https://i.ibb.co.com/vxtYCWSZ/Screenshot-2025-09-04-123758.png)

-In the Home section, students or users can see posts from others.
+I consider home page as a unique feature because, In the Home page, students or users can see posts from others.
 Posts are divided into categories: **Blog, Education, Achievement, and Job**.

 * **Education**: All academic and skill-related posts belong here.